civicrm/civicrm-user-guide/docs/common-workflows/postal-mail-communications.md

 -   How do you want to greet recipients (e.g. "Dear Jane" or "Dear Jane Doe")?

-There are three ways that you can use CiviCRM in postal mailings:
+There are three ways you can use CiviCRM in postal mailings:

 1. Generate labels: print out standard address labels when you don't need to personalise the content, for instance to send a printed